 Cassidy Broadaway, owner of Board & Brush Creative Studio.
 Photo by Lacie Bartlett

 Wine and art.
-It’s a trendy combination that has led to the creation of many business in the U.S. in the last few years.
+It’s a trendy combination that has led to the creation of many businesses in the U.S. in the last few years.

 Board & Brush Creative Studio at 1525 University Ave. is a different take on the traditional art business that allows customers to create their own artwork.
 Here, you can learn woodworking.